ShaharSharron/gatsby-remark-dictionary/README.md

 Example Article text.
 Lists out some headings.
 Easy to customize.

 # Example H1
-an example of text with alphabet inc inside
+AWS cloud is an amazon product

 ## Test h2
-facebook
+during the pandemic people are using facebook products more than ever

 ### Heading H3
 What people think about google:
-- it's biggest search engine company
+- they are the biggest search engine
-- it knows everything
+- their parent company is alphabet inc
+- they have the answer to every question

 ```